One of my writing pals tagged me in a writer’s prompt. I only read it because it was in MuddyUm.

 I’m waiting in a restaurant in Queens, in 1930s America.
 Mary Anne McLeod walks in.
 She carried the manners, decorum and civility of the latest settlers of the New World.
 I will never forget the first words Mary ever said to me:

-“Yoo look like a dug takin’ pish aff a nettle,” she said to me.
+“Yoo look like a dug takin’ pish aff a nettle.”

-“Thank you,” I said.
-“Mary, I know what I’m about to tell you sounds crazy, but please let me finish, and then you can have your say,” said I. Mary didn’t look fussed, her focus was on trying to procure another bottle.
+“Thank you,” says I. “Mary, I know what I’m about to tell you sounds crazy, but please let me finish, and then you can have your say,” said I. Mary didn’t look fussed, her focus was on trying to procure another bottle.
 “So Mary, I’m a secret agent time traveller from the year 2019.”

 “Yer aff yer heid,” she said.